 This initiative started in August 2014 with an email to the mothers in Samara's son’s year group, appealing for winter clothes and shoes to send to the people displaced in Iraq who lost everything when IS took their towns, cities and villages.

-Sometimes host communities take families of strangers into their own homes, to live with their families.
+Sometimes host communities take families into their own homes, to live with their families.
 For most displaced people and refugees, the camps are a last resort when there is no other option.
 Our aid is distributed to people living in a wide variety of situations and shelter arrangements.

 Recently all our aid has been directed to Syria, and we have been distributing aid, with partners on the ground, in many different areas including Damascus, Ghouta, Aleppo, Deir Ez-zor, Homs, Latakia, Tartus, and Sweida.
 We have also distributed aid in Iraq including Dohuk, Erbil, Kirkuk, Karbala, Baghdad, Sinjar and Akra in addition to Jordan and Lebanon.

 We rely completely on people like you volunteering your time and giving what you can to make this work happen.
 None of us in the UK get paid for doing this, we do it because it simply because it needs to be done, and these people need to know that they have not been forgotten.